 Teachers are required to keep up-to-date lesson plans of each of the lessons/seminars/lectures they give.
-These lesson plans are archived at the central education administration office for quality control and accreditation purposes only.
+If required, these lesson plans are archived at the central education administration office for quality control and accreditation purposes only.

-Module Description provides:
+Module Description

 - a complete overview of the module aims and objectives

 - the module's content

 - the current teacher, responsible for the module and contact information

-- the number of lesson hours/self-study hours
+- the number of lesson hours/ self-study hours

 - instruction methods

-- evaluation methods
+- assessment methods

 - required literature

 - recommended literature

-- European Credits allocated
+- European credits allocated

 - exact overview of study load

 - teaching language

 - prerequisites for starting the module

-Module Plan provides:
+Module Plan

-- an overview of lesson content on a lesson and weekly basis - content of a lesson - aims and objectives of that lesson - an overview of required reading and homework
+- an overview of lesson content on a lesson basis - content of a lesson block - aims and objectives of that lesson - an overview of required reading and homework

-Module Evaluation Plan provides:
+Module Evaluation Plan